dis manibus

 If we assume that these numbers are based on counts, we have to chose one of the figures in our different sources, then ‘correct’ it by adding, subtracting, multiplying or dividing until it fits our expectations.
 As a fellow named Whatley said in 1920, these theories often sound convincing until you read the next article with another ingenious theory that contradicts the first one.
 So assuming that these numbers are based on counts has not lead to new knowledge that people with different perspectives can agree on, it has just lead to endless arguments and speculation.

 So a few years ago, I asked myself what would we expect to see if these numbers are drawn from something other than counting.
 And instead of looking at different writers’ figures for the same army, I looked for the same number in stories about different armies.
-Have a look at the fifteen eighteen lines on this table and decide if you see what I see.
+Have a look at the fifteen nineteen lines on this table and decide if you see what I see.

 Read more